nemanjam/markdown/README.md

 ## Installation

-This project has 3 available development environments: 1. local, 2.
-Docker (with and without devcontainers) and 3.
-Gitpod.
+This project has 3 available development environments:

+1. local
+2. Docker (with and without devcontainers)
+3. Gitpod

 You can pick whatever environment you prefer.

+> **Which one to choose?** If you like conventional approach pick local, if you work in a team and want to have consistent environments with colleagues to easily reproduce bugs and quickly onboard new members pick Docker, and if you want to make sandbox do reproduce a bug and ask for help publicly pick Gitpod.

-#### 1. local environment
+### 1. local environment

 Clone repository and install dependencies.